suvrotica/SuvroTuitionBlog/src/lib/posts/RuntoPiss.md

 My face bright with what I think I might.  <br>
 Full fart ahead, I run until I'm dead,  <br>
 For possibilities however slim or slight.  <br><br>
+Yes they are rare, mostly deadly snare,<br>
+Pits with snakes hissing bollywood. <br>
+So I don't ever stop everything's a flop,<br>
+Leaving smelly farts of what I only could.<br>